An exploration of form, color, and texture.

 Concentric draws its inspiration from three monumental figures in the realm of art: Milton Glaser, Hilma af Klint, and Wassily Kandinsky.

 Using Javascript, he created a series of 416 generative artworks.
 His process involved meticulously crafting each layer, imbuing them with elements borrowed from Glaser, af Klint, and Kandinsky.
-The result is a series of artworks that pay homage to these artistic giants while showcasing Eric’s unique creative voice.
+The result is a series of artworks that pay homage to these artistic giants while showcasing Second Realm’s unique creative voice.

 Released under the Creative Commons Zero (CC0) license, Concentric not only stands as a testament to the evolution of art but also encourages the free exchange of ideas, echoing the principles of the artists who inspired him.